-This Thai Green Curry Pork Tenderloin feels special, but comes together so quickly and easily!
-Perfect for a weeknight dinner or special enough for company.
+This Thai green curry pork tenderloin feels special, but comes together so quickly and easily!
+It’s perfect for a weeknight dinner or special enough for company.

-Feel free to skip the pumpkin seeds if you don’t have any on hand.
+Pumpkin Seeds – feel free to skip the pumpkin seeds if you don’t have any on hand.

 I love the touch of red that those little Thai peppers bring to dishes, so I added a few for my photos, but honestly, I can’t eat those things.
 They are seriously hot!
 Too hot for me.
 So be forewarned if you add some and if you are heat-averse, you may want to skip them.

 Get the Recipe: Thai Green Curry Pork Tenderloin

 - 1/4 cup soy sauce

-- 2 Tbsp freshly squeezed lime juice
+- 2 Tablespoons lime juice, freshly squeezed

 To Cook Pork: